Adding your Contacts

 258

-The Skipped icon changes to Matched, the Valid, Invalid, and Empty columns change from being empty to reflect the platform's validation of the data present in the uploaded file, In this case, there are seven (7) valid, one (1)
+The Skipped icon changes to Matched, the Valid, Invalid, and Empty columns change from being empty to reflect the platform's validation of the data present in the uploaded file.
+In this case, there are seven (7) valid, one (1) invalid, and two (2) empty record elements for the cell # and mobile matches.

 1. Repeat the process for the email entry in the table.
-This is, in the last row under the Field Name column, select Skip .
+This is, in the last row under the Field Name column, select Skip.
 In it, locate the email field and select it.
 As before, the entry in the table will be modified to reflect the platform detection of the record elements.

 Any attribute of the file records that has a counterpart in the platform fields is added through this procedure.

-1. Select the Create as New Field option on the row of the CSV entry that needs to be added to the platform fields, for example the zip entry.
+1. Select the Create as New Field option on the row of the CSV entry that needs to be added to the platform fields, for example, the zip entry.
 The platform will display the following,

-The Skipped icon changes to Added, the Valid, Invalid, and Empty columns change from being empty to reflect the platform's validation of the data present in the uploaded file, In this case, there are seven (7) valid, zero (0)
+The Skipped icon changes to Added, the Valid, Invalid, and Empty columns change from being empty to reflect the platform's validation of the data present in the uploaded file.
+In this case, there are seven (7) valid, zero (0) invalid, and three (3) empty record elements for the zip and mobile matches.

 1055